 Computational thinking combines critical thinking with computing to develop powerful, robust problem solving skills.
 We believe that our computational thinker will be able to:

-Incorporating IT into the curriculum may achieve two objectives:
+Incorporating IT into the curriculum may achieve three objectives:

 - To extend and enhance learning in all the curriculum areas of the National Curriculum and beyond